trizen/raku-rosettacode/programming_tasks/J/Jensen's_Device.md

     }
     return $temp;
 }

 my $i;
 say sum $i, 1, 100, { 1 / $i };
 ```

-Note that the C-style "for" loop is pronounced "loop" in Perl&#160;6, and is the only loop statement that actually requires parens.
+Note that the C-style "for" loop is pronounced "loop" in Raku, and is the only loop statement that actually requires parens.